Rutherther/simple-clock/README.md

 <img src="img/front_clock_date.jpg" alt="Front, clock and date" width=800>

 ## What's next
-Currently the project does not support setting the clock using the buttons, to set the clock, it's required to use `rtc.set_time` by flashing a program with this line.
-Then this line should be removed, that will ensure the clock is remembered even on power down - if battery is connected.
-For adjustments, a button has to be programmed to add/remove a second or two, to get the clock synchronized with real time.

 Unfortunately, I did not solder the USB correctly on my board, so I cannot currently test sending and receiving data using the USB, that is the reason why the current program does not even support USB.
 In the future, the firmware